 Places to Stay in the Cameron Highlands

-Hostel – Hikers Sleep Port – Situated in Cameron Highlands, Hikers Sleep Port is conveniently located for those looking to explore all of the local attractions.
-The accommodation provides tour bookings and a free buffet breakfast for guests.
+Hostel – Hikers Sleep Port – Conveniently located for those looking to explore all of the local attractions.
+Provides tour bookings and a free buffet breakfast for guests.

-Budget Private – Fathers Guesthouse Resort – Conveniently located in the Cameron Highlands, Fathers Guesthouse offer modest but comfortable private rooms.
-The guesthouse can help book your tours and you can enjoy nearby hiking trails and villages.
+Budget Private – Fathers Guesthouse Resort – Offering modest but comfortable private rooms.
+Enjoy nearby hiking trails and villages.

 For more places to stay in the Cameron Highlands, you can check the latest prices here.